The School Curriculum

 The school provides opportunities for children to learn about themselves as developing individuals and to become responsible and active citizens in their community.

-SEX AND RELATIONSHIP EDUCATION
+RELATIONSHIP AND SEX EDUCATION

 The physical development of their bodies as they grow into adults